 Did you know that September is National Preparedness month in the U.S.?
-With so much going on in the world, you may be asking yourself, “how can I possibly prepare for all the things that could go wrong this year?”
-The simple answer is, you can’t.
-But, with relatively minimal effort you can prepare for the most likely types of natural disasters in your part of the country.
+While it may seem overwhelming to prepare for anything that could possibly go wrong, the truth is with relatively minimal effort, you can prepare for the most likely types of natural disasters in your part of the country.
 That is the sentiment behind National Preparedness month.
 Have a plan in place so that you can be prepared and self-sufficient for at least 72 hours in case a disaster hits where you live.
 The more people who do this, the less overwhelmed emergency services are in a worst-case-scenario situation.
 Then they can focus all their efforts on those who need help the most.
 If you need motivation to start prepping, think of it as a future-kindness to the emergency service workers in your area.